 |Supervision and Evaluation||GAs are assigned duties and supervised by their designated faculty supervisor.
 Each department or unit shall develop written procedures for evaluating the performance of its graduate assistants.
 A copy of the procedure shall be provided to the GA prior to the commencement of the appointment period.
-For graduate teaching assistants, classroom visit(s) and formal teaching assessment are mandatory.
+For graduate teaching assistants, classroom visits and formal teaching assessments are mandatory.
 In the event of a disagreement over the evaluation, several options exist for conflict resolution.
 See GA Grievance.|

 |Work Beyond 20 Hours Per Week|

-During Instructional Period
+During Instructional Period or On-Duty Period

-During Non-Instructional Periods
+During Non-Instructional or Off-Duty Periods

 |Sick Leave||GAs have no sick leave.|